Zelensky steps up criticism of West, demanding weapons and sanctions

 “I’ve talked to the defenders of Mariupol today,” Zelensky said in a video address on Sunday, praising the southern port city that has come under horrendous bombardment by Russian forces.
 “Their determination, heroism and firmness are astonishing,” he said.
 “If only those who have been thinking for 31 days on how to hand over dozens of jets and tanks had one percent of their courage.”

-In a separate interview with The Economist, Zelensky asserted that some countries had drawn a red line at sending more offensive weapons to Ukraine “because they are afraid of Russia.
+In a separate interview with the Economist, Zelensky asserted that some countries had drawn a red line at sending more offensive weapons to Ukraine “because they are afraid of Russia.
 And that’s it.
 And those who say it first are the first to be afraid.”

 Zelensky was responding to a question about French President Emmanuel Macron, who had said earlier that Biden’s remarks about Putin during a speech in Poland risked an “escalation of words and actions.”
-Macron, who is continuing efforts to negotiate as a go-between Russia and Western allies, also said he wouldn’t “use those kinds of terms” when he communicates with Putin.
+Macron, who is continuing efforts to negotiate as a go-between with Russia and Western allies, also said he wouldn’t “use those kinds of terms” when he communicates with Putin.

 Zelensky argued that Western nations, which have already imposed historic sanctions on Russia, hadn’t gone far enough in their efforts to cripple the country’s economy because they “have not completed the sanctions on disconnecting the banking system from SWIFT.”
 Zelensky was referring to the international consortium used to move money among banks.
 Although Western allies disconnected some Russian financial institutions from the system, they didn’t block Russia’s access entirely.